 The Islamic State (IS) claimed a suicide operation against “Awakening” forces – though a previous report suggests it was Ahrar al-Sham forces – in the village of Tal Tuqman village in the countryside of Idlib, killing and wounding 50, and killing 3 commanders.

-The Islamic State’s (IS) ‘Amaq News Agency reported a suicide bombing in Dhaka, the capital of Bangladesh, targeting a police checkpoint near the international airport.
+The Islamic State’s (IS) ‘Amaq News Agency reported the assassination of five spies supposedly working for the Philippine army.

-The Shabaab al-Mujahideen Movement, al-Qaeda’s (AQ) branch in Somalia, claimed credit for a suicide bombing near the Presidential Palace in the capital, Mogadishu, and alleged to have killed over 26 Somali soldiers.
+The Shabaab al-Mujahideen Movement, al-Qaeda’s (AQ) branch in Somalia, claimed credit for a car bombing in the capital, Mogadishu, and an attack on an Ethiopian military base in Halgan.

-The Islamic State’s (IS) ‘Amaq News Agency reported an attack targeting a Philippine police vehicle in southern Philippines.
+The Islamic State’s (IS) ‘Amaq News Agency reported IED attacks on Taliban and Afghan military forces in Nangarhar.